daleonpz/Research-Project/chapter2.md

 The results of standard deviation $\sigma$  from table 2.1 suggest the estimated values can be stable ($\sigma < 0.16$ deg) overall, particularly in the case of distance to the marker ($\sigma < 0.04cm$)
 However, figure \ref{img:axisplot} suggests the existence of pike values, thus we must filter the samples in order to minimize the effect of those outliers.
-A mean filter is used because the results showed that the mean and the median of euler angles are similar,  also it is simple to implement and requires no memory to save previous values.
+A median filter is highly effective removing outliers from data, but requires to save in memory chunks of data, but because the results showed that the mean and the median of euler angles are similar, thus it is reasonable to think that outliers has small influence on the data.
-The implementation is similar to the following code:
+In other words, the mean filter is a simple and effective option againts outliers problem.
+Its implementation is straighforward and requires no memory to save previous values.
+An implementation is shown as follows:

 ```c
 estAngle = 0;